 Another contender for Martin's CMOA is at the end of the episode where Niles and Daphne have a spur-of-the-moment isolated wedding, followed by several staged weddings so no one's feelings are hurt for missing the real one, with different people "in" on each layer of deceit.
 In the end, the truth is revealed that they all missed the real wedding, and everyone bickers about it, except Martin, who says "I just have one question.
 If you two are already married, why aren't you on your honeymoon?"

-Made better by the fact Daphne calls him "Dad" for the first time.
+Made better by the fact Daphne calls him "Martin" for the first time.

 Niles gets a surprising number of these throughout the series, with a very notable one being in the episode "Murder Most Maris".
 After having killed her boyfriend and been arrested, Maris once again twists Niles into assisting her, much to Daphne's anguish.
 Having suffered a panic attack at Cafe Nervosa, Niles receives another call from Maris - and Niles finally loses it and solidly rebuffs her ("Of course you're alone, Maris.
 You're alone because you killed your boyfriend!") before laying it down to her that Daphne comes first.
 Notable especially because it's the first time Niles stands up to Maris in such a way.
 This could almost qualify as a Crowning Moment of Heartwarming from Daphne's perspective, come to think of it.